New enquiries welcome for an August start

 Couples Counselling

-Online Couples Counselling now available.
+Couples Counselling now available.

-Sometimes we can struggle in our relationships and feel unable to address this with our partners.
-This is where Couples Counselling can make a difference, as this provides a place for you both to have a clear focus; which is supported by an independent person.
-This is often a very practical solution-focused approach to counselling and the 'client' is your shared relationship.
+• Sometimes we can struggle in our relationships and feel unable to address this with our partners.
+This is where Couples Counselling can make a difference.

 How do you know if Couples Counselling is appropriate for you?

-You may want to explore couples counselling as a distinct intervention, where you both recognise that there are issues that need to be explored around the relationship you share.
+You may want to explore couples counselling as a distinct intervention, where you both recognise that, there are issues that need to be explored, around the relationship you share.

 • Maybe the way you communicate is no longer working and you are not sure how to find a way back, to be able to communicate with each other again.